chloeandisabel/happi/README.md

 #=> %Happi.Heroku.Dyno{...}
 ```

 How many dynos do we have of each dyno type?
+(You could also use the
+`Formation` resource to get this information a bit easier.)

 ```elixir
 iex> client |> Happi.Heroku.Dyno.list |> Enum.reduce(%{}, fn d, m ->